Skip to main content

 The Department of Housing and Urban Development (HUD) concurred with the recommendation and planned an agency-wide review to assess updates needed for its guidance.
 In January 2023, HUD issued its Proactive Disclosure Policy.
 In May 2023, HUD issued HUD Procedures for Compliance with Proactive Disclosure Obligations, which describes the actions necessary to implement the Proactive Disclosure Policy, including requirements, roles, and responsibilities for complying with the FOIA statute and HUD regulations.

 HUD concurred with the recommendation and planned for its headquarters office to work with field offices to develop a universal process for identifying and posting records.
 In January 2023, HUD issued its Proactive Disclosure Policy.
 In May 2023, HUD issued HUD Procedures for Compliance with Proactive Disclosure Obligations, which describes the actions necessary to implement the Proactive Disclosure Policy, including requirements for identifying and posting records that have been released in response to a FOIA request and requested three or more times.
-As of June 2023, HUD had posted some of these records to its "Proactive Disclosures and Frequently Requested Materials" webpage (https://www.hud.gov/program_offices/administration/foia/frequentrequestedmaterials).
+HUD's "Proactive Disclosures and Frequently Requested Materials" webpage index (https://www.hud.gov/program_offices/administration/foia/frequentrequestedmaterials) indicates that some materials have been updated, but there does not appear to be regular postings.
+For example, as of November 2024, the most recent information posted on the FOIA Log webpage (https://www.hud.gov/program_offices/administration/foia/FOIAlogs) was from the first quarter of fiscal year 2023.
 We will continue to monitor HUD's implementation of this recommendation by reviewing its postings to this webpage as well as the HUD FOIA Reading Room (https://www.hud.gov/program_offices/administration/foia/readingroom).

 The Department of Transportation concurred with the recommendation.
 As of December 2023, FAA stated it had developed a potential solution for tracking and reporting proactive disclosures.
 FAA plans to test this functionality and make a decision on the feasibility of full deployment within the Department.
 As of June 2024, FAA provided an update that the Department agreed to proceed with testing and then potentially implementing this solution.
 We will continue to monitor FAA's progress.

-HUD concurred with the recommendation and is working to incorporate the identification of recurring requests and other potential records for proactive disclosure in its tracking system.
+HUD concurred with the recommendation.
 In fiscal year 2020, HUD reported 4 proactive disclosures in its FOIA Annual Report.
 In January 2023, HUD issued its Proactive Disclosure Policy.
 In May 2023, HUD issued HUD Procedures for Compliance with Proactive Disclosure Obligations, which describes the actions necessary to implement the Proactive Disclosure Policy, including tracking and reporting on proactive disclosures, as required.
-When HUD's next Annual FOIA Report is published in March 2024, we will review the reported proactive disclosure data to assess whether HUD is tracking and reporting the information as required.
+In fiscal year 2023, HUD reported a total of 51,678 proactive disclosures across 10 of its 12 FOIA offices and 6,902 for the 1 of its 12 program offices.
+As of November 2024, we are reviewing the reported proactive disclosure data to assess whether HUD is tracking and reporting the information as required.

+The Department of Veterans Affairs (VA) concurred with the recommendation.
 As of August 2021, VHA made progress on this recommendation by issuing finalized standard operating procedures that provided instructions for tracking proactively disclosed records including operational documents.
 Additional actions are needed because the standard operating procedures do not address how the agency is to track and report the number of proactive disclosures by program offices for all required categories, as required by FOIA.
 As of August 2023, VA is implementing Public Access Link (PAL), a new departmentwide FOIA management system.
-According to agency officials, testing of the system is complete and the agency is finalizing procedures that will be published along with a new FOIA Directive in fiscal year 2024.
 However, PAL will not be used to track proactive disclosures for reporting purposes.
 Instead, tracking will be done manually.
+As of August 2024, VA officials stated that a new handbook related to VA FOIA Directive 6213 will be finalized in fiscal year 2025, which may address proactive disclosures by program offices.
 We will continue to monitor the agency's progress in tracking and reporting proactive disclosures, as required, and follow-up with them as necessary.

 In addition to confirming accuracy, the Office of Information Policy started requiring agencies that report zero proactive disclosures to provide an explanation.
 In the Summary of Annual FOIA Reports for Fiscal Year 2020, the Office of Information Policy reported 26 agencies that had zero proactive disclosures and provided examples of their reasons.